I-K-Sakur/Call-Break-Card-Game-2D/README.md

 # Deckmaster-Unite
 Deckmaster-Unite
 DeckMasters Unite is my own card-based game combining classic playing cards with UNO-style action mechanics.
-In this gameplay video, I showcase how the game works, its UI, and the fast-paced strategy behind every move.
+In this game, its UI, and the fast-paced strategy behind every move.
 Enjoy this quick look at one of my latest indie game projects!
+There are only bridge game available now.
 There are three types of Game:
   -Bridge Game
--Uno Card Game
--Pokemon Card Game
-This video only covers the Call Bridge card game.
+  -Uno Card Game (Will add in the next Update) -Pokemon Card Game (Will add in the next Update)

 ### Call-Break-Card-Game-2D
 Call Bridge